 I believe that one of the reasons for such comments is poor briefing.
 Poor briefing by marketing which results in a poor market research brief to the supplier.
 If you too are sometimes dissatisfied with your results, then read on for some useful tips on how you can get the information you need.

 A market research brief is a document that helps a market research specialist to deliver the knowledge the business needs, in a timely manner.
-In some cases this will require conducting a market research project, but not always.
-Sometimes, it may simply be necessary to re-analyse previous work, in a different or more detailed way, in order to answer the questions asked.
+In some cases, this will require conducting a market research project, but not always.
+Sometimes, it may simply be necessary to re-analyze previous work, in a different or more detailed way, in order to answer the questions asked.

 As noted by Arthur C. Clarke, there is a management “trilemma” encountered when trying to achieve production quickly and cheaply while maintaining high quality.
 This is the basis of the popular project management aphorism “Quick, Cheap, Good: Pick two.”
 Conceptualized as the project management triangle as shown below, this aptly applies to market research projects as well.

-Marketing is a profession where progression is often rapid and therefore the marketer may not be aware of all the information that is available within an organisation.
-In my opinion, it is essential for market research specialists, who are more likely to have been in their position for many years,to appropriately advise and support their internal clients, and not be just order-takers.
-Unfortunately in many companies this is what they have become, which is such a waste of knowledge and expertise!
+Marketing is a profession where progression is often rapid and therefore the marketer may not be aware of all the information that is available within an organization.
+In my opinion, it is essential for market research specialists, who are more likely to have been in their position for many years, to appropriately advise and support their internal clients, and not be just order-takers.
+Unfortunately, in many companies, this is what they have become, which is such a waste of knowledge and expertise!

 Clearly defined objectives are essential to the success of any project.
 In addition to the background, detailed objectives allow the best possible work to be carried out and ensure the research meets them as fully as possible.